A summary for understanding exchange rates. Factors that affect exchange rates and the impact of exchange rates on the economy.

 - A depreciation in exchange rate makes exports more competitive and imports more expensive

-- A depreciation helps UK exporters and improves UK growth prospects.
+- A depreciation helps UK exporters and improves UK growth prospects, but causes higher prices and inflation.

 Effects of appreciation